 Laura Jackson is the Safer Student Officer at the University Of Huddersfield whose role is to keep you safe by offering crime prevention advice and safety tips either on a one-to-one basis or in groups.
-Whilst enjoying your experience as a student, being mindful of a few simple tips will help you to protect your own safety as well as that of others.
 She can also support you with any organised events which would benefit from a police presence.

-Laura has a wealth of experience and has worked for the West Yorkshire Police Force for over 14 years in a wide range of areas including front line police work.
-For the last seven years she has worked in Huddersfield and the wider Kirklees area.
+Laura has a wealth of experience and has worked for the West Yorkshire Police Force for over 15 years in a wide range of areas including front line police work.
+For the last 8 years she has worked in Huddersfield and the wider Kirklees area.
 Her working days are Monday to Friday, 8.00am-4.00pm and her office is in the Atrium, Schwann Building.

 Tel.
 07939 466979

-You are encouraged to report any suspiciuous activity/concerns to Laura, no matter how small, as she welcomes such reports to maintain a safe community.
+You are encouraged to report any suspicious activity/concerns to Laura, no matter how small, as she welcomes such reports to maintain a safe community.

 If you wish to report a crime that doesn’t require an immediate response, call 101 at any time or go to www.westyorkshire.police.uk/reportcrime.
 Please contact 999 in the case of an emergency.